gmalhotra007/School_District_Analysis/README.md

 3)How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+Earlier Thomas High School Overall Passing prcentage was 65.07 but after replaing the overall percentage got increased to 90.63 which made `Thomas High School` in the `Top Five Schools` and in the second position.

 - The percentage passing math increased
 - Percentage of passing reading increased
 - Percentage of overall passing increased